CUBRID/cubrid-manual/en/sql/partition.rst

 	PARTITION <partition_name> VALUES IN ( <partition_value_ list>, ...
 	);

 *   *partition_expression* : Specifies a partition expression.
 The expression can be specified by the name of the column to be partitioned or by a function.
-For details on the data types and functions available, see `Data Types Available for Partition Expression <#syntax_syntax_partition_htm_data_3721>`_.
+For details on the data types and functions available, see :ref:`Data Types Available for Partition Expressions <partition-data-type>`.
 *   *partition_name* : Specifies the partition name.
 *   *partition_value_list* : Specifies the list of the partition by values.